EUROSTAT, the statistical office of the European Union/ National Statistical Institute - Bulgaria

 In December 2016, following the introduction of ESA 2010, the full time series of PPPs was revised.

 |Data revision - practice|

-Among the seven main sub-aggregates of GDP, countries are required to carry out price surveys and provide price input data for household consumption, individual government consumption, collective consumption and gross fixed capital formation (investment goods and services).
+Countries are required to carry out price surveys and provide price input data for household consumption, individual government consumption, collective consumption and gross fixed capital formation (investment goods and services).
 Reference (imputed) PPPs are used for NPISH consumption, inventories, and net exports.

 For consumer (market) goods and services, special price surveys are carried out.
 The product sample is determined in collaboration among the participant countries, the OECD and Eurostat.
 The final product sample should consist of comparable goods and services and, to the largest extent possible, be equally representative of the expenditure patterns of all participant countries.
 Subsequently, the data collection is carried out by the NSIs.
 Prices are collected from a variety of outlets (markets, corner shops, supermarkets, specialist shops, departmental stores, service establishments, etc.), usually by actually visiting the shops, but also via questionnaires and phone or electronic surveys.

 In most countries, prices are collected only in the capital city and its surroundings.
 In order to obtain national average prices, these countries have to supply spatial adjustment factors for all basic headings.